Lost Reavers: Development

-The game was announced on 14 January 2015, under its tentative title Project Treasure, via that month's Nintendo Direct presentation in all major regions.
-Producer Harada was featured in a segment opening up about a game they were working on exclusively for Wii U. The game is a free-to-play online, four-player co-operative action title which any Wii U owner with a Nintendo Network ID could download and join in, provided their console is always online.
+The game was announced on January 14th, 2015, under its tentative title Project Treasure, via that month's Nintendo Direct presentation in all major regions.
+Producer Katsuhiro Harada was featured in a segment opening up about a game they were working on exclusively for Wii U. The game was a free-to-play online, four-player co-operative action title which any Wii U owner with a Nintendo Network ID could download and join in, provided their console was always online.
 According to Harada, "four players could work together to complete varied stages" and "[the] basic aim is to clear traps, rout enemies, and seize treasure."
 Harada then concluded he was unable to disclose the game's official title or release date at that time, but he gave away the tentative title being "Project Treasure" and confirmed "[they are] working very hard on it."
 The segment closed hinting the game was coming soon.

 Throughout the announcement segment, an array image featuring four different characters was teased, and no actual footage of the game was shown.
-On 31 May 2015, during the Japanese Nintendo Direct presentation, Nintendo released a gameplay trailer, featuring four unique characters fighting zombies in fast-paced melee combat within a labyrinth to find the treasure.
+On May 31st, 2015, during the Japanese Nintendo Direct presentation, Nintendo released a gameplay trailer, featuring four unique characters fighting zombies in fast-paced melee combat within a labyrinth to find the treasure.
 The trailer concluded teasing that more information on the game would be revealed in the vague summer window of 2015.
 A day later, Nintendo of America released the English version of the same teaser trailer following their Nintendo Direct Micro.

-On 28 August 2015, Bandai Namco Entertainment officially launched the game's Japanese website and released a new trailer, revealing the game's final title as Lost Reavers, as well as many other details.
-The game is powered by Unreal Engine.
-Japanese Wii U owners were able to participate in a public beta run between 3 and 13 September, after which the title was released commercially on 2 December 2015.
-An open beta of the English version of the game was released on 14 April 2016, and ran until 26 April 2016.
-The game officially released world-wide on 28 April 2016.
+On August 28th, 2015, Bandai Namco Entertainment officially launched the game's Japanese website and released a new trailer, revealing the game's final title as Lost Reavers, as well as many other details, such as that the game was powered by Unreal Engine.
+Japanese Wii U owners were able to participate in a public beta run between September the 3rd and 13th, after which the title was released commercially on December 2nd, 2015.
+An open beta of the English version of the game was released on April 14th, 2016, and ran until April 26th, 2016.
+The game officially released world-wide on April 28th 2016.